 You may get honked at if you “fall asleep” at a traffic light, or if you are driving too slow and the driver behind wants you to move to the side.
 Definitely in Palermo, Catania, or Messina, you will come across more noise caused by honking as those are busy places.
 However, the honking noise was not as severe as I had expected.

-Driving through Zona Traffico Limitato (ZLT) is only permitted for the vehicles which belong to the residents of that area.
-Most of the historic centers in Sicily (and Italy in general) are marked by ZLTs.
-The traffic sign indicating ZTL zone is a white circle with a red outline.
+The traffic sign indicating the ZTL zone is a white circle with a red outline.
 Sometimes it says “zona traffico limitato” but not always.

 A result of driving through ZLT is a hefty few hundred Euros fine which you won’t receive immediately but rather after a year or so after your trip.
-On top of that, you will also have to pay a high administration fee of nearly the same amount as a fine to your car rental company.
+Besides the fine, you will also have to pay a high administration fee of nearly the same amount as a fine to your car rental company.

 If you are wondering about how you can get caught crossing ZTLs-there are cameras that monitor the traffic in limited access areas.